felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/good-margin-notes.jpg" position="center" caption="" >}}

-If you consider reviewing your book when you are done with it (which I recommend!), you might want to write your impressions of the book near the front cover for ease of retrieval, as I have done in the picture below for the book [The Mountain Is You](/88).
+If you consider reviewing your book when you're done with it (which I recommend!), you might want to write your impressions of the book near the front cover for ease of retrieval, as I have done in the picture below for the book [The Mountain Is You](/88).